 Dog wipes come in incredibly handy whenever Buster starts to smell a bit ripe (or if he's been romping through puddles) and you don't have time to give him a good scrub.
 Also, bathing him too frequently can strip him of his skin's natural oils.
 So, how do you keep Buster smelling fresh without having to buy pricy pet wipes on the regular?
 By making your own wipes with 100% natural ingredients for a lot less dough!
 Yep, you can, and it's easier than you think.
-Watch our video above and read our detailed instructions below to see how.
+Watch our video below and read our detailed instructions below to see how.

 What you'll need

 • Heavy duty paper towel roll (we recommend Viva or Bounty)